Japan Winter Wonderland Birding

 Day 7.
 Tokyo.

-Before and after the set departure, we offer three short trips as pre-tours which can be taken back to back or as individual shorter trips.
+Before and after the set departure, we offer four programs as pre-tours, which can be taken back-to-back or as individual shorter trips.

 Pretrip.
-Izumi area for four species of Cranes.
+Izumi area for 4-6 species of Cranes.

-We shall check the fly in of the cranes in the morning and then make our way to Miike Lake which has nice forest and is very scenic, so we’d spend a couple of hours there.
+We shall birding the Miike Crater Lake first thing in the morning.
+There is good forest around and it is very scenic.
 We’ll check the lake for ducks.
-The birds of the forest has high degree of overlap with Okinawa, so it is OK that we don’t spend too much time here.
-Main target is the endemic Ryukyu Minivet, which is easier here than on Okinawa,
+The birds of the forest have a high degree of overlap with Okinawa, so we won’t spend too much time here.
+The main target is the endemic Ryukyu Minivet, which is easier here than on Okinawa.
+Other birds in this area include Japanese Wood Pigeon, Pale Thrush, Olive-backed Pipit, and Daurian Redstart, as well as the introduced Red-billed Leiothrix.

 Sunday.